Stephen King Has Already Seen Four Of His In-Progress Films: What’s His Verdict?

 It (published in 1986)

-The production of this movie has already been covered to death on The Inquisitr and other movie news sites online.
-Thanks in part to fantastic PR, the crew breathing new life into Stephen King’s 1,100+ page epic about a sewer-dwelling clown monster who preys on children have managed to generate a huge amount of hype for this one, even though an official trailer has not yet been released to the public.
-As The Inquisitr noted in a recent article, though, Stephen King saw the current cut of the movie and said that it “succeeds beyond expectations.”
+The production of this movie has already been covered to death on the Inquisitr and other movie news sites online.
+Thanks in part to fantastic PR, the crew breathing new life into Stephen King’s 1,100-plus-page epic about a sewer-dwelling clown monster who preys on children has managed to generate a huge amount of hype for this one, even though an official trailer has not yet been released to the public.
+As the Inquisitr noted in a recent article, though, Stephen King saw the current cut of the movie and said that it “succeeds beyond expectations.”

 Andy Muschietti's remake of IT (actually it's Part 1–The Losers' Club) succeeds beyond my expectations.
 Relax.
 Wait.
 And enjoy.